Understanding `Go Mod Init`

-A Comprehensive Guide to Initializing Go Modules and Managing Dependencies
+A Guide to Initialising Go Modules (go mod init) and Managing Dependencies

 For example, if you’re starting a new project called “myapp” and you plan to host it on GitHub under your username “johnsmith,” you might run the following command: